 What if it had a dependency?
 What if it reported its activities through a logging service?

-We'd apply the same constructor injection pattern,
+You'd apply the same constructor injection pattern,

 adding a constructor that takes a